 Demonstrate your skill in business communications by writing a note as you would email a potential customer or client.

 Do not try to be cute or funny, unless those skills are required for the job.

 Use a formal closing like this --

 Close with your full name, not just "Jim" if your name is "Jim Jones."

 Below the closing add a "signature block" which includes

 Avoid closing informally with language like this --

 See you soon!

-Read sample thank you email to see how they they look.
-Take great care with these thank you notes.
-Even though they are email, they are important examples of the quality of your work, your follow up skills, and your expertise sending effective email.
+Read sample thank-you email to see how they they look.
+Take great care with these thank-you notes.
+Even though these are email messages, they are important examples of the quality of your work, your follow up skills, and your expertise sending effective email.
 All of those are important points to make with a potential employer.